 That’s why we spent a lot of time “entertaining.”
 Decisions were made in hawker centres or karaoke.
 Not in the boardroom.

 Our version of “between-the-lines” a.k.a. “话中有话” or “words within words” would be completely ignored here.
-Saving face is more than just avoiding embarrassment for oneself.
-It is for the sake of the person you are interacting with.
+Saving face is more than just avoiding embarrassment.
+It is for the person you are interacting with.
 It should be so subtle that no one knows who is saving face for whom.

 And when we “tear open our face” (撕破脸), the relationship is beyond recovery.
 Something we try to avoid at all costs.